Alluxio/alluxio/docs/en/deploy/Install-Alluxio-Cluster-with-HA.md

 ---
 layout: global
-title: Deploy Alluxio on a Cluster with HA
+title: Install Alluxio on a Cluster with HA
 nickname: Cluster with HA
 group: Install Alluxio
 priority: 3
 ---
 ## Overview

 An Alluxio cluster with High Availability (HA) is achieved by running multiple Alluxio master